 Chemical Development for the Circadian Rhythm Regulation

-The regulatory activity of this type of molecules was further optimized, leading to a new adenosine analog, CA04 with better DMPK properties and oral bioavailability.
-Prodrug strategy was executed, and the overall in-vivo efficacy was confirmed by the animal model.
-The ability of cordycepin/CA04 to penetrate the BBB, their rapid onset effect, and their 12h phase reversal phenotype make them appear as the potential drug candidates to treat jet-lag.
+The regulatory activity of this type of molecule was further optimized, leading to a new adenosine analog, CA04 with better DMPK properties and oral bioavailability.
+The prodrug strategy was executed, and the overall in-vivo efficacy was confirmed by the animal model.
+The ability of cordycepin/CA04 to penetrate the BBB, their rapid onset effect and their 12h phase reversal phenotype make them appear as the potential drug candidates to treat jet lag.
 Looking beyond the treatment of acute circadian clock disorders, one can envision that the ability to reliably and therapeutically entrain rhythmicity could help treat a broad swath of known clock-related chronic disorders as well.
 This work has been published in Science Translational Medicine (2020:eaba0769) and the related patent has been granted (WO2018133854A1).

 Molecular Glue Development to Trigger Cyclin K Degradation